What Drives Action?

 - 80% also supported mandatory labelling of food containing DNA

-Sounds good, until you realize, we’d be labelling all food “contains DNA” because all plants and animals, “contain DNA.”
+Sounds good, until you realise, we’d be labelling all food “contains DNA” because all plants and animals, “contain DNA.”
 It would essentially be a meaningless label.

 Nevertheless, survey respondents felt informed enough to answer the question.
 Thus highlighting how willing people are to make decisions based on feeling informed, rather than actually being informed.